-A recorded warning is not a formal behaviour and conduct action in itself but indicates that there is now an established concern and that formal behaviour and conduct action, or an escalation of formal action, is very likely to follow if the expectations set out are not immediately and fully met by the student.
+A recorded warning is not a formal behaviour and attendance action in itself but indicates that there is now an established concern and that formal behaviour and attendance action, or an escalation of formal action, is very likely to follow if the expectations set out are not immediately and fully met by the student.
 In many cases, a recorded warning is likely to result from initial low-level concerns about behaviour and conduct being repeated despite an initial conversation with a member of staff.
+A recorded warning may be used to address an incident of misconduct which just falls short of the need for formal behaviour and attendance action, in the first instance.